 Pay the reinstatement and license fees.

 All limited licenses are issued by the Anchorage Driver Services office.
-Your local DMV office can provide assistance with documenting the vision, knowledge and road test requirements, but cannot issue the limited license.
-Once you have met all requirements the remaining documents requested by the DMV may be submitted electronically to email@example.com, by fax to 907-269-3774, or by mail to the address listed above.
+Your local DMV office can provide assistance with documenting the vision, knowledge, and road test requirements, but cannot issue the limited license.
+Once you have met all requirements the remaining documents requested by the DMV may be submitted electronically to [email protected], by fax to 907-269-3774, or by mail.

 You may find a cheaper device, but you may not get the value that you would get with a LifeSafer IID.
 Our simple-to-use interlock devices are tested and calibrated for accuracy before ever going out the door.
 All you do is blow, then go – knowing your device is going to work when you need it to (like on a cold Alaska morning).